AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 subtype predicate defined for the :ada:`Target` type is also satisfied, but that's a lesson for another day.)

-However, the :ada:`Valid` attribute can be applied only to scalar types.
-There is no language-defined attribute for checking composite types.
+However, the :ada:`Valid` attribute can be applied only to scalar objects.
+There is no language-defined attribute for checking objects of composite types.
 That's because it would be very hard to implement for some types, if not impossible.
 For example, given a typical run-time model, it is impossible to check the validity of an access value component.
 Therefore, you must individually check the validity of scalar record or